snowflake107/repo-9/README.md

 That's it.
 Your function is configured.
 Once you upload new files to your bucket, it will trigger the function, and the logs will be sent to your Logz.io account.

+#### Filtering files

+If there are specific paths within the bucket that you want to pull logs from, you can use the `pathsRegex` variable.
+This variable should hold a comma-seperated list of regexes that match the paths you wish to extract logs from.
+**Note**: this will still trigger your Lambda function every time a new object is added to your bucket.
+However, if the key does not match the regexes, the function will quit and won't send the logs.

 ## Changelog

+- **0.1.0**:
+  - Add ability to filter paths with regex list in field `pathsRegexes`.
 - **0.0.2**:
   - **Bug fix**: Decodes folder names, for folders with special characters.
 - **0.0.1**: Initial release.